rtrader58/AZ-801T00-Configuring-Windows-Server-Hybrid-Advanced-Services/AZ-801T00 Errata All Modules.md

 <br>

 Task 2: Deploy an Azure VM by using an Azure Resource Manager template<br>
-Step 3: Copy and Paste each sign separately<br>
+Step 3: Copy and Paste each CMDLET separately<br>

 <br>